darshan601/Real-Time-Data-Processing-and-Analytics-Pipeline/README.md

 ## Table of Contents
 - Introduction
 - System Architecture
-- What You'll Learn
+- What I Learned
 - Technologies
-- Getting Started
+- Reference

 ## Introduction
 This project provides a comprehensive guide to building an end-to-end data engineering pipeline, covering stages from data ingestion to processing and storage.
 It utilizes Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, Cassandra, and Docker.